up-time/kubespray/README.md

 Follow the [`Akash Provider`](https://github.com/ovrclk/akash/blob/master/_docs/examples/provider/README.md) documentation.
 Create a `provider` key(keep it secret, keep it safe), declare configuration, create Provider registered on Akash Network, and install into the Kubernetes cluster!

+## Dense Provider considerations

+Kubernetes uses a networking model that assigns a single IP address to each deployed pod.
+Each node in a Kubernetes cluster has a range of IP addresses available to it.
+This means that there is a limit to the number of pods that can be hosted on a single node.

+For providers with small nodes, this pods per node limit is not a concern.
+For providers running nodes with dense compute configurations (for example, multisocket CPU servers) this can become a limiting factor to utilization of the node.

+To increase the pods per node limit, 3 steps need to be taken

+1. Increase `kube_network_node_prefix` to assign additional IP addresses to a single node.
+2. Increase `kube_pods_subnet` to allow more pods in the kubernetes cluster
+3. Increase `kube_service_addresses` since more services are expected to be running.

+These values are configured in the [example configuration here](akash-main/inventory/akash-provider-sample/group_vars/k8s-cluster/k8s-cluster.yml)

 # Kubespray: Deploy a Production Ready Kubernetes Cluster

 ![Kubernetes Logo](https://raw.githubusercontent.com/kubernetes-sigs/kubespray/master/docs/img/kubernetes-logo.png)